 - Include footnotes with short explanations for how your plan is applying principles you have learned.
-These footnotes should include explicit citations of your class notes, Welch's Church Administration book, and things you learned from your interviews of charity/church leaders and attendance of a board meeting.
+These footnotes should include explicit citations of your class notes, Welch's Church Administration book, Malphurs and Stroope's Money Matters in Church book, and things you learned from your board chair interview and attendance at board meetings.

 - Follow the Horizon & MCS Format Guide.

 - Include a bibliography.